Everything you need to know about applying:

 Obtain a copy of the Prospectus

 This is an opportunity to visit the College, meet our staff and students, view our facilities, pick up a new Prospectus and find out more about the courses that we offer.
 (For 2020/21 we will need to modify or delay our arrangements - please see our 'Announcements' box on the homepage for details as they emerge).

 Decide on programme of study

-The College offer three programmes of study:
+The College offers two programmes of study:

 In addition to the above the College also provides a number of Additional Studies courses.

 Complete on-line application

-If you realise that you have made a mistake please DO NOT submit a second application as this can cause confusion.
+When you have applied, if you realise that you have made a mistake please DO NOT submit a second application as this can cause confusion.
 You should telephone the Admissions Office and explain the changes that you wish to make.

 Keep in touch